The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 We will only use your personal information to send you marketing messages to tell you about relevant products and services or offers that may be of interest to you if we have a valid reason to do so under data protection legislation.
 The two main reasons we rely on are where we have your consent, or if we have a legitimate interest to do so.

 When we rely on legitimate interests, we will issue you with marketing that we think will be of interest to you.
-We will only do this when we believe that our legitimate interests does not override your privacy rights.
+We will only do this when we believe that our legitimate interests do not override your privacy rights.

 You can ask us to stop sending you marketing messages and update your choices by contacting us at any time.